Implementation of enfuse

 How would I do that with Lua?
 I should start experimenting with Lua since CHDK also uses it...

-#3 Updated by Tobias Ellinghaus about 4 years ago
+#3 Updated by Tobias Ellinghaus over 4 years ago

 Please test the attached script.
 It's not perfect yet but might be a good start for further refinements.
 If it works okay we will probably add it to our Lua script repo.

-#5 Updated by Joe Giampaoli about 4 years ago
+#5 Updated by Joe Giampaoli over 4 years ago

 Just to let you know I finally had the opportunity to play a bit with the script.
 Works like a charm!
 I'll see if further edits or tweaks are needed but just being able to select the bit-depth and exposure-mu and being able to select which images to enfuse "visually" is a big plus!